A Generalized Energy-Based Adaptive Gradient Method for Optimization

 \item \textbf{Convergence rates under the local KL condition.} When the objective function $f$ satisfies a local Kurdyka–\L ojasiewicz (KL) condition, we show that the iterates $\{x_k\}$ converges to either a saddle point or a local minimizer of $f$, and we derive explicit convergence rates for the objective gap based on the KL exponent.

-\item \textbf{Empirical validation and ALEGD variant.} We validate the proposed framework through experiments on standard convex and non-convex benchmarks.
-Among various energy functions tested, the logarithmic choice $\hat{F}(s) = log(s+1)$ consistently outperforms AEGD in many settings. \end{itemize}
+\item \textbf{Empirical validation and evaluation.} We validate the proposed framework through experiments on standard convex and non-convex benchmarks, confirming key theoretical properties such as its two-stage adaptive behavior.
+Across a set of applications, the results demonstrate the effectiveness and robustness of the generalized energy-based approach for a broad range of optimization problems.
+Among the energy functions considered, the logarithmic form $\hat{F}(s) = \log(s+1)$ consistently outperforms AEGD in many settings. \end{itemize}